-If you’re starting out in the interior design industry, your hourly rate will vary between $75-$125 per hour.
-If you have several years of experience under your belt, you can charge upwards of $150 per hour.
+If you’re starting out in the interior design industry, your hourly rate can vary between $50-$125 per hour.
+If you have many years of experience under your belt and have completed a ton of successful projects, you can charge upwards of $200/hr.

 The downside of charging your client per hour is that it’s difficult to offer an estimate from the beginning of the project.
 If you’re experienced, you can come up with a good estimate depending on the size of the project, but if you’re just starting out, it will be more challenging.